NaamaLevy1/New-York-Stock-Exchange/README.md

 # New-York-Stock-Exchange
-Financial Forecasting Model &amp; Dynamic dashboard for a Profit and Loss Statement
+Financial Forecasting Model &amp; Dynamic dashboard for a Profit and Loss Statement Using Excel.